watchexec/cargo-watch/README.md

 ## Troubleshooting

-**Please note** that this project (and its upstream, watchexec)'s maintainership is at a low.
-Response to issues is on a best-effort basis only.
-Feature and improvement work is stalled indefinitely.
-Pull requests will be reviewed and merged as time allows.
-If you wish to take on more active maintainership, even for a limited time, enquire within (open an issue or send me mail).

----

 In all cases, start by checking your version with `cargo watch --version` and, if necessary, upgrading to [the latest one][releases].